doingmathwithpython/doingmathwithpython.github.io/content/oreilly-webcast-doing-math-with-python.rst

 *Updated post after the webcast*

 A big thank you to all of you who turned up for the webcast across the world.
 I really had a great time and hope the session was informative to all of you.
+For those who didn't make it to the webcast, it's now available for `viewing <http://www.oreilly.com/pub/e/3712>`__.

 The slides, transcript and the demos are all available at the `GitHub repository <https://github.com/doingmathwithpython/oreilly-webcast-2016>`__.
 Feel free to use them in any capacity you find useful.
 If you already have `Anaconda installed <https://doingmathwithpython.github.io/pages/software-installation.html>`__, get the above code, and run `jupyter-notebook` from the same directory to be able to play with the code.

 Some of you asked a number of questions which I couldn't answer as well as I would have wanted to during the webcast, so I will make a better attempt below: